rajjeet/gatsby-blog/src/pages/posts/build-super-customized-performant-blog/index.md

 date: "2019-02-21"
 draft: false
 author: Rajjeet
-category: Side Hustle
+category: Side Project
 image: './chuttersnap-776317-unsplash.jpg'
 description: Starting a blog seemed easy to me, but selecting the right tool was not straight forward for my goals.
 See why I decided to use Gatsby to host Ortmesh, and how you might benefit from doing the same.
 tags:
-    - Gatsby
+    - Blog
     - React
 ---